Availity/availity-react/docusaurus/docs/components/hooks/use-tabs-event-handlers.md

 title: useTabsEventHandlers
 ---

-Hook that returns keydown event handler for a tab and a focus event handler for the nav element containing your tabs.
-Intended for use with Reactstrap nav and tab components (see example for full list) but should be configurable if you are using alternate tab components.
+Hook that returns keydown event handler for a tab.
+Intended for use with Reactstrap tab components (see example for full list) but should be configurable if you are using alternate tab components.
 Tested and compatible with proxy-based state management libraries(you may need to use the custom find function to ensure that you are return a referentially identical tab from your tab list) as well as apps using plain context for managing state.
-Note that this hook relies on users adding tabIndex = 0 for their NavLink Reactstrap component and a few other conventions related to the way the tab element Ids are created.
+Note that this hook relies on users adding tabIndex = 0 for active tab and tabIndex = -1 for inactive tabs and a few other conventions related to the way the tab element Ids are created.

 ### Example